Department : Counseling and Psychological Services

 Interview process description:

 Applicants wiill be notified of their status by email on or before December 15.
 Those still under consideration will be invited to schedule a 1 hour interview with 2 or more staff.
-A current intern may also participate.
+A current intern or practicum student may also participate.

 During the interview we have a set of questions that we ask everyone.
 Our general goal is to get to know applicants and how they think (e.g., about themselves and about the clinical work that they do).
 We certainly understand that this is a stressful situation but our goal is not to conduct a “stress interview”.
 We think our questions are straightforward and not particularly surprising or clever.